-No more than 60 semester hours of transfer credit will be counted toward the degree.
+- No more than 60 semester hours of transfer credit will be counted toward the degree.

-Courses offered for credit toward the major or minor must be approved by the appropriate program at Sweet Briar College and must conform to College policy as detailed below.
+- Courses offered for credit toward the major or minor must be approved by the appropriate program at Sweet Briar College and must conform to College policy as detailed below.

 Sweet Briar College accepts transfer credit for all dual enrollment courses that meet the College’s basic transfer criteria.
 The registrar, in consultation with each program, will determine whether or not these courses may count as the equivalent of courses offered by that program.
 If there is no program equivalent, courses may be granted generic, 100-level credit in the program.
 Only dual-enrollment courses transferred as Sweet Briar College course equivalents may be used to satisfy general education requirements.

-No more than 18 semester hours of summer school work will be allowed toward the degree.
-In order to ensure that credit will be transferred, it is strongly recommended that students obtain written permission of the programs concerned and the registrar BEFORE enrolling for summer school courses.
+A maximum of 18 semester hours of summer credit will be allowed toward the degree.
+In order to ensure that credit will be transferred, it is strongly recommended that students obtain written permission of the programs concerned and the registrar BEFORE enrolling for summer courses.
 If prior permission is not obtained, students must request approval of the courses no later than the end of the fall term following summer school, or no credit will be given.

 A maximum of 17 credits of transfer work will be accepted for students spending one semester abroad and a maximum of 35 credits for a year abroad.